BitEU/FENDER/readme.md

 **"No decoders found" error**

-* Ensure decoders/ directory exists
+- Ensure `decoders/` directory exists
-* Check that decoder files end with \_decoder.py
+- Check that decoder files end with `_decoder.py`
-* Verify Python path includes the application directory
+- Verify Python path includes the application directory

 **Honda decoder not working**

-* Install pytsk3 library
+- Install `pytsk3` library
-* Ensure you have a valid Android eMMC image
+- Ensure you have a valid Android eMMC image
-* Check that the image contains a userdata partition
+- Check that the image contains a userdata partition

 **Large file processing**

-* Files over 4GB may require 64-bit Python
+- Files over 4GB may require 64-bit Python
-* Ensure sufficient RAM (8GB+ recommended for large files)
+- Ensure sufficient RAM (8GB+ recommended for large files)
-* Consider using CLI mode for better performance
+- Consider using CLI mode for better performance

 **Windows Defender warnings**

-* Add exception for FENDER.exe
+- Add exception for `FENDER.exe`
-* Or build from source yourself
+- Or build from source yourself

-#### **Debug Mode**

-Run with verbose output:
-\# Add to main\_gps\_decoder.py
-import logging
-logging.basicConfig(level=logging.DEBUG)

-#### **Unit Testing**

-Run the following script to test both the base decoder and main python file: pytest test_main.py -v --log-cli-level=DEBUG

 ## **Todo**